syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

-3. Set the ItemsSource property for the TreeViewAdv as follows:
+3.Set the ItemsSource property for the TreeViewAdv as follows: